stayintarkov/SIT.Aki-Server-Mod/README.md

 ### Coop Config JSON
 * You must create a file called coopconfig.json in your SITCoop/src folder.
-* In the file you must use the following config, replacing the IP with your own
+* In the file you must use the following config, replacing `{enter your external IP here}` with your own IPv4 from https://www.whatismyip.com
 ```
 {
     "externalIP": "http://{enter your external IP here}:6969",